Design0r/render_vault_server/README.md

 ### Installation
 1. Make sure you are using Python 3.12 as your first Python Interpreter in your PATH Environment Variable
-2. run the install.bat file
+2. Run the install.bat file
-3. run the run.bat file (neccessary on each server reboot)
+3. Run the run.bat file (neccessary on each server reboot)

 ### Documentation